sanjay-azad/en/docs/ai.md

 The few scenarios that we make available to the machine are called training data.
 If the training data are labelled from the real world (like a cat image, along with the label *Cat*), the learning that happens is called "supervised earning."
 The machine then figures out the labels for the unobserved test data by itself.
 Generally, we do three sets of tasks here: regression, classification, and ranking.
 Similarly, if we train it without the labels to make some associations among the given scenarios (or training data) - like segment or cluster, and do the same with any unobserved scenario, then it is called unsupervised learning.
 There are several different mathematical models or algorithms for these two types of learning.

+Deep learning comes under machine learning only, and works on the premise that neural networks are good at approximating all sorts of functions.
+So, as long as the 'world' is described by a functions - DL would be able to crack the code.
+DL creates its own set of features to do the job, which makes it unique.
+It is computationally expensive.

 {: .new }
 There is a third type of learning called reinforcement learning, where we create an agent that learns by interacting with an environment and receiving rewards or penalties based on its actions.